 Which is why it would be something else if Dow can make a show of this thing.

 And, he can.
-Dow knocked Greco rust off last week in Omaha.
+Dow knocked Greco rust off at the U23 Nationals in November.
 Physically, he looked strong, healthy, vibrant.
 Although not one of his matches went the distance, there was never a moment where he appeared to labor.
 For as important as items like “on the feet” and “PTO” might be, they don’t tell the whole story of why the complexion of a match can change.
 Energy is a vital component, too.
 So is intensity.
 All Dow has to do is willingly walk into the fire against Provisor and demonstrate that he won’t get burned.
 If he keeps his wits about him while sticking to consistent movement in the pummel so as not to get hogtied, Dow might deliver some dicey moments Provisor doesn’t anticipate.

 It’s true that most are set on a Provisor win.
 Those with a brain, anyway.
 There isn’t one discernible area in which he is found lacking.
 The kid is a little different.
 Dow, positioned here as a babe in the woods, is still progressing, still just figuring out who he is in this sport and looking ahead to a time when it is his name that is mentioned first in articles like this one.
 But remember this: the Wisconsin Regional Training Center wouldn’t have made this match if they were convinced of a Provisor walk-through.
 Something else seems to be going on, and it is more than just an excuse to give their young, Greco-loving collegian the spotlight for a few minutes.
 They must believe he is up to the task.